-As can be seen in the figures above, there is a drastic reduction in total emissions from the geothermal redesign of the Gaige Building.
-Table 32 below summarized the reduction in emission for each pollutant included in figure 52 and 53.
+As can be seen in the Figures above, there is a drastic reduction in total emissions from the geothermal redesign of the Gaige Building.
+Table 32 below summarizes the reduction in emission for each pollutant included in Figure 51 and 52.
 When looking at these results, a total